 In addition to directing the various research programs of the Center for the last 50+ years, Dr. Lajtha has organized numerous conferences and symposia, and served on several advisory boards.
 He has received several honors, including an honorary M.D. degree from the University of Padua, and has been President of the International Society of Neurochemistry (1975-77), and the American Society for Neurochemistry (1979-81).
 He is the founding Editor-in-Chief of the Handbook of Neurochemistry and of the journal Neurochemical Research.

-Dr. Lajtha has served as President of the Research Foundation for Mental Hygiene, Inc. since 1977.
-He has chaired NKI's Institutional Review Board since 1994.
+Dr. Lajtha served as President of the Research Foundation for Mental Hygiene, Inc. for 40 years beginning in 1977.
+He also chaired NKI's Institutional Review Board for many years beginning in 1994.

 - Hungarian Academy of Sciences